For the complete documentation index, see llms.txt. This page is also available as Markdown.

 2. Select Create Guardrail to open the guardrail configuration form.

-The configuration form is organised into nine sections, each targeting a specific enforcement layer.
+The configuration form is organised into multiple sections, each targeting a specific enforcement layer.

 This section defines identifying metadata and user-facing enforcement messages.